 3. Wanderlust Hotel

 One of the funkiest hotels in Singapore is Wanderlust Hotel, another gem from The Unlisted Collection.
 Located in the exotic, colourful and vibrant Little India neighbourhood, this is a hotel that fuses various designs, concepts, trends and aesthetics.
 The lobby resembles more a loft in the Bronx than a hotel and the concept is refreshing and innovative.
 Wanderlust is young and rebellious at heart.
 The Whimsical rooms are the most original I have ever seen with some designed to look like spaceships (for real!) including furry friends to play with and others replicating an indoor treehouse.
 Or go for the Mono ones and get entire furniture pieces in shinny 2D wall apliques.
 To say Wanderlust is original would be an understatement.
+It reminds me a little of the JW Marriott South Beach.

 4. Lloyds Inn